 4) statements 2 and 3 are true

-1) application of ointment dressings
+1) use of ointment dressings

 2) antibiotics intramuscularly